culmat/vagrant.jenkins.slave/README.md

 ## Quick start

-We will download a frsh jenkins and work in /tmp, so we do not interfere with any existing installation.
+We will download a fresh jenkins and work in /tmp, so we do not interfere with any existing installation.
 ```
 cd /tmp
 wget http://mirrors.jenkins-ci.org/war/latest/jenkins.war